 In the beginning, I didn’t have the highest expectations to Georgia.
 This was because I had just been to Azerbaijan and thought that nothing could top this trip.
 But the same day that I arrived in Georgia, I could already feel that this was something completely different.
 It is such a beautiful country with amazing people.
 I had booked a guide and a driver who knew everything about everything and were able to answer every question that I had.
 To have a private guide and driver gives you so much flexibility.
 On the road, you might find out that you want to see something else or spend more time than expected in one city or at a sight, and then it is always possible to change the plans and see everything.

 The capital Tbilisi is very interesting and nice to walk around in.
 My favorite place in Georgia, however, is the area of Borjomi where you can drink the famous Borjomi water.
 The water in this area should be healthy and good for your body.
-Even though the taste isn’t the best in the world, you have a great feeling afterwards.

 In Armenia, they are very proud of being the first country in the world to become Christians.
 This should have happened in the year 301 and now there are tons of churches to see in the country.
 Besides older churches, who are all special in their own way, Armenia has great nature and food.